 Many lenders want to take a close look not just at your income, but how much of your monthly gross income (before taxes are taken out) is going to go towards the loan payment.
 This is a way of making sure you don’t end up with a loan payment you really can’t afford.
 Lenders refer to this ratio as PTI – your payment to income ratio.
 But they don’t just take into account the monthly car loan payment.
 They’re also going to add in your monthly car insurance payment because you need to be able to afford both.

 You can figure out your own PTI ratio by taking what you think you can afford in terms of a car loan payment plus an estimate of the monthly car insurance payment, add them together, and then divide that total by your monthly gross income and express the result as a percentage.
 A lot of lenders who work with people who have challenged credit generally want your PTI ratio to be in the 15-20% range.
 As an example, let’s say you’re interested in buying a used car but you need to finance it.
 You have an idea of what you want and think a reasonable monthly car loan payment for you would be $250/month and insurance of about $90/month for a grand total monthly car-related payment of $340.
 Now let’s say your gross monthly income is $2,400.
-You take the payment of $340 and divided it by your income of $2,400 and get .14 (rounding down), then move the decimal point over to places to the right and get 14%.
+You take the payment of $340 and divide it by your income of $2,400 and get .14 (rounding down), then move the decimal point over two places to the right and get 14%.
 This would be an acceptable PTI ration for many lenders.
 That is, unless you have a lot of other debt payments to make.
 This is why most lenders will also look at your DTI ratio – your debt-to-income ratio.

 Your DTI gives lenders a picture of how much of your gross monthly income has to go to all your debt and bill payments combined together.
-If most of your monthly income is eaten up with your bills, lenders will question how you can add another significant bill in the form of a car and insurance.
+If most of your monthly income is eaten up with your bills, lenders will question how you can add another significant bill in the form of a car loan payment and insurance.
 Calculating your DTI is similar to calculating your PTI.
 The difference is that in the case of DTI what you’re adding together are all your regular monthly bills and debt payments for housing, utilities, and so on.
 Many lenders get very nervous about making a loan to you if your DTI is more than 50%.

 Here at Day One Credit, the advantage you have is the fact that you’ve either declared bankruptcy or have recently had your bankruptcy discharged.
 This is when your debt-to-income ratio is going to be much better than it was before you declared bankruptcy, and the lenders we work with understand how much this matters.

-Day One Credit Bankruptcy Car Loan Guidelines
+Day One Credit Bankruptcy Financing Guidelines

 Income: We need documented proof of minimum gross monthly income of at least $2,200 per month.
 You can prove your income with W-2 forms from your employer or with 1099 forms or bank statements if you are self-employed.